Óscar de Marcos: Alavés

-Born in Laguardia, Álava, de Marcos made his professional debut for nearby Deportivo Alavés.
-He first appeared in the Segunda División in the home fixture against CD Tenerife on 21 December 2008, coming on as a late substitute in a 2–1 loss.
+Born in Laguardia, Álava, de Marcos made his professional debut for nearby Alavés.
+He first appeared in the Segunda División in the home fixture against Tenerife on 21 December 2008, coming on as a late substitute in a 2–1 loss.

 De Marcos eventually played 20 games with the first team, as they dropped down a level at the season's end.
 He started his career as a forward.

 Athletic Bilbao

 2010s

 In July 2009, de Marcos went straight into La Liga, penning a four-year deal with Athletic Bilbao for about €350,000.
-He made his club debut on 6 August in a 2–1 win at BSC Young Boys in the UEFA Europa League (2–2 aggregate, victory on the away goals rule), as a starter.
-Ten days later he opened the scoring against FC Barcelona in the season's Supercopa de España, as the Basques eventually lost 2–1 at home and 5–1 on aggregate.
+He made his club debut on 6 August in a 2–1 win at Young Boys in the UEFA Europa League (2–2 aggregate, victory on the away goals rule), as a starter.
+Ten days later, he opened the scoring against Barcelona in the season's Supercopa de España, as the Basques eventually lost 2–1 at home and 5–1 on aggregate.

 Having been signed initially for the reserve squad, de Marcos had more impact than expected – as did 16-year-old Iker Muniain – making 29 official appearances during 2009–10 and scoring three goals.
-He played his only match with the B team on 14 April 2010 against Zamora CF, in a campaign where they narrowly avoided relegation from Segunda División B.
+He played his only match with the B team on 14 April 2010 against Zamora, in a campaign where they narrowly avoided relegation from Segunda División B.

 De Marcos appeared less in his second season, but was also used as a full-back by manager Joaquín Caparrós, finishing the year with 15 games in all competitions.
 The following campaign, under Marcelo Bielsa, he played in that position and also in central midfield.

 On 17 December 2011, de Marcos played roughly one hour of the league fixture against Real Zaragoza (2–1 home win) with a tear in his scrotum, which later required 25 stitches.
 On 4 January of the following year he extended his contract with the Lions until June 2016, with a release clause of €32 million.